rancher/rancher-docs/docs/how-to-guides/new-user-guides/manage-clusters/access-clusters/authorized-cluster-endpoint.md

 1. Click **☰** in the top left corner.
 1. Select **Cluster Management**.
-1. Find the cluster whose KubeConfig you want to download, and select **⁝** at the end of the row.
+1. Find the cluster whose kubeconfig you want to download, and select **⁝** at the end of the row.
 1. Select **Download KubeConfig** from the submenu.

 You will need a separate kubeconfig file for each cluster that you have access to in Rancher.